 Leo’s Oyster Bar is a too-hip-to-quit kind of joint in FiDi, and, dare we say, the most ‘grammable oyster bar in the Bay Area.
 Any place bold enough to put “oyster bar” in their name better live up to the expectations…Leo’s does that, and then some.
 Leo’s raw bar is rather famous, at least among seafood aficionados.
 You can count on an interesting selection of fairly uncommon varieties, including their own proprietary breed of oyster, (aptly) called the Little Leo.
 In addition to classic oysters on the half shell, at Leo’s Oyster Bar in SF, you can find what they like to call “composed” oysters, which are fresh oysters topped with a variety of special toppings.
 If you’re really feeling fancy, try the Diamonds & Pearls, which is an oyster topped with caviar.

-Pro tip: don’t try to fill up on oysters here, your wallet will seriously hate you.
+Pro tip: don’t try to fill up on oysters here – your wallet will seriously hate you.
 You can get Little Louie’s for just $1.50 here from 3-5 during weekdays, but otherwise, be ready to shell out for this shellfish.
-Thankfully, Leo’s also has bomb apps (we see you, loaded Hawaiian bun) and a pretty phenomenal burrata and kale dish for a little less dough, but it still ain’t gonna be cheap.
+Thankfully, Leo’s also has bomb apps (we see you, loaded Hawaiian bun) and a pretty phenomenal burrata and kale dish for a little less dough, but it still ain’t cheap.
 See Leo’s menu for yourself.

 Photo Courtesy of Eric W on Yelp